Skip to main content

 Upper West Side

-Nestled in Riverside Park at 108th Street, this skatepark is a hidden gem for Upper West Side and Harlem residents.
-It's compact but well-built, with a smooth bowl and flat area.
-The park setting is calm and tree-lined—a welcome change from the intensity of Midtown—and perfect for students who want a relaxed learning environment.
+Tucked into Riverside Park at 108th Street, this is a favorite for Upper West Side and Harlem residents.
+It's compact but well-built, with a smooth bowl and flat area surrounded by trees.
+A calm spot for students who want a relaxed learning environment.

 What to Expect